godatadriven/data-pipelines-with-airflow-2nd-ed/chapter16/README.md

 ```bash
 helm upgrade --install airflow apache-airflow/airflow --namespace airflow --create-namespace --set apiServer.service.type=LoadBalancer -f /etc/helm/values/02-webserversecret-values.yaml
 ```

-You can verify this by logging in http://localhost:8080 with airflow/airflow.

 ### 03 - Using an external database